PauPerezT/WEBERT/docs/source/index.rst

 -f                                         Path folder of the txt documents (Only txt format).

                                            By default './texts'
--s                                         Path to save the embeddings.
+-sv                                         Path to save the embeddings.

                                            By default './bert_embeddings'
 -bm                   Bert, Beto, SciBert  Choose between three different BERT models.